patshaughnessy/patshaughnessy.github.io/posts/2009-06-15-auto-complete-for-complex-forms-using-nested-attributes-in-rails-2-3.markdown

-title: Auto complete for complex forms using nested attributes in Rails 2.3
+title: "Auto complete for complex forms using nested attributes in Rails 2.3"
 date: 2009/06/15
 tag: the auto_complete plugin